Rural Action Sustainable Forestry

 Thanks to David Cooke, West Virginia University Cooperative Extension; Greg Duskey, Wild American Ginseng Company; and Deborah Hill, University of Kentucky Cooperative Extension for reviewing this document and providing valuable suggestions for improvement.

-Growing American Ginseng in Ohio: An Introduction.
-OSU Extension Fact Sheet F-56-04
+Growing American Ginseng in Ohio: Site Preparation and Planting Using the Wild Simulated Approach.
+Extension Fact Sheet F-57-04

 Growing American Ginseng in Ohio: Selecting a Site.
-OSU Extension Fact Sheet F-58-04
+Extension Fact Sheet F-58-04